English

 Article I

 The first Article of the Articles of Confederation is the most important article as it gives the country its name.
-The country is announced as a confederation whose name will be “United States of America”.
+The country was announced as a confederation whose name was “United States of America.”

-As simple as it seems, this article is an important part of the history of U.S because it officially uses the name “United States of America” for the first time.
-Another key point is the use of the term ‘United States’.
+As simple as it seems, this article is an important part of the history of the U.S. because it officially uses the name “United States of America” for the first time.
+Another key point is the use of the term ‘United States.’
 The name connects and binds the 13 states together.

 Article –II